 90% of the time, kids are hired for their real speaking voice.
 Producers want a “real kid” voice, as opposed to an adult who sounds like a kid.
 Don’t spend tons of time learning to do impressions of other characters or famous people–if producers want that, they will hire an adult who is a professional impressionist.

 It is rare for callbacks to occur on voiceover projects, with the exception of long term animation jobs.
 Kids are usually hired off tape from their audition.

-ONLINE AUDITION SITES and SELF-SUBMITTING
+ONLINE WORK SITES and SELF-SUBMITTING

 There are sites out there that serve as online casting sources for voiceover actors, encouraging actors to “work from home”.
 They post breakdowns and actors respond with auditions they create in their own home studio.
 There are no agents involved, but the site charges a significant fee to be listed there.
 Unfortunately, our professional friends tell us that these services just aren’t that useful.
 They might be OK for non-union work, but several pros told us it is a little like Explore Talent, or Craigslist.
 You might find a gem, but it certainly isn’t the industry standard.
-These sites seem to be even less useful for kids than they do for adults, since it is rare for a child to have the home studio needed to make it all work in a timely manner.
+These sites seem to be even less useful for kids than they do for adults, since it is rare for a child to have a professional home studio set up that is needed to make it all work in a timely manner.

 When you finally get to work, a young performer might find himself surprised at the environment.
 Most voiceover work is done in a tiny sound studio, almost a soundproof box.
 Often, the characters are voiced separately, so you don’t even see the other actors.
 Even the director may not be there!
 It is not uncommon for the director to be in another state, with instructions given through the actor’s headset.